 The MAPMG Physician Research Scholars Program is part of a multifaceted approach to increase research and scholarship opportunities for MAPMG Physicians.

-The Nomination Period for the 2023-2025 Physician Research Scholars Class has closed.
+The Physician Research Scholars Program is not currently accepting applications.
 If you are interested in learning more about physician research opportunities at MAPMG, please email PhysicianResearchScholars@kp.org.

 Program Structure and Outcomes